puppetlabs/puppet-docs/source/puppet/3.6/reference/lang_classes.markdown

 [resource-like]: #resource-like-behavior

-Resource-like class declarations require that you **only declare a given class once.** They allow you to override class parameters at compile time, and will fall back to [external data][external_data] for any parameters you don't override.
+Resource-like class declarations require that you **only declare a given class once.** They allow you to override class parameters at compile time, and they will fall back to [external data][external_data] for any parameters you don't override.
 When a class is declared, Puppet will try the following for each of its parameters:

 1. Use the override value from the declaration, if present.
 2. Request a value from [the external data source][external_data], using the key `<class name>::<parameter name>`.
 (For example, to get the `apache` class's `version` parameter, Puppet would search for `apache::version`.)
 3. Use the default value.
 4. Fail compilation with an error if no value can be found.

-> **Aside: Why Do Resource-Like Declarations Have to Be Unique?**
+> #### Why Do Resource-Like Declarations Have to Be Unique?
 >
 > This is necessary to avoid paradoxical or conflicting parameter values.
 Since overridden values from the class declaration always win, are computed at compile-time, and do not have a built-in hierarchy for resolving conflicts, allowing repeated overrides would cause catalog compilation to be unreliable and parse-order dependent.
 >